 Xandra Ibarra is an Oakland-based performance artist from the El Paso/Juarez border who performs and works under the alias of La Chica Boom.
 She uses hyperbolized modes of racialization and sexualization to test the boundaries between her own body and coloniality, compulsory whiteness, and Mexicanidad.
 Her practice integrates performance, sex acts, and burlesque with video, photography, and objects.
 Throughout her multiple works, she problematizes the borders between proper and improper ethnic, gender, and queer subject and teeters between degeneracy/abjection and the spectacular/joy.

-Ibarra’s community organizing work is located within immigrant, anti-rape and prison abolitionist movements.
-Since 2003, she has actively participated in organizing with INCITE, a national organization dedicated to creating interventions at the intersection of state and interpersonal violence.
-She currently organizes with FUSE, a national grassroots collective that supports people of color, black and indigenous people in the sex industry.
-Ibarra lectures Ethnic Studies courses at San Francisco State University and has been invited to present her academic and performance work at Universities and institutions across the country.
+As a community organizer, Ibarra’s work is located within immigrant, anti-rape and prison abolitionist movements.
+Since 2003, she has actively participated in organizing with INCITE!, a national feminist of color organization dedicated to creating interventions at the intersection of state and interpersonal violence.
+She currently organizes with FUSE, a national grassroots collective founded by sex workers of color.
+She lectures courses at San Francisco Art Institute and presents her academic and performance work at various bars, theaters, universities and museums.